What is Multifactor Authentication?

 How do I enroll?

-Your MFA verification device is not the computer you use to do your work, but another device that you have with you when you are working, such as your smartphone.
+Your MFA verification device is not your computer, but another device that you have with you, such as your smartphone.
 It is easy to get set up with MFA.
-First, IT has to enable MFA on your account.
+First, IT will enable MFA on your account.
 Once that is done, on your next logon to myUSI you will be prompted to setup MFA.
-USI has selected Okta as a vendor to provide this service.
+USI has selected Okta as a vendor to provide this service, and all employee and student accounts are being configured to require multifactor authentication.

 If you have a smartphone, the easiest way to use MFA is with the Okta Verify app that you can download from the Apple or Android store.
-If you don’t have a smartphone or prefer not to download an app, you can configure MFA to send you a text message, or you can configure it to call your cell phone or even your office phone.
-And, you can set up multiple verification devices.
-In fact, for employees we recommend that you enroll Voice Call using your office phone – that way if you forget your cell phone you can still login while in the office.
-See the Set Up links to get started.
-However, we do not recommend solely relying on Voice Call with your office phone, since if that is your only form of MFA, you would not be able to login if you are not at your desk.
+If you don’t have a smartphone or prefer not to download an app, you can configure MFA to send you a text message, or you can configure it to call your phone.
+Once you have this setup, we recommend that you configure a second option as well so that you have more than one way to satisfy the MFA requirement.

-If a cell phone is not an option for your multifactor device and using your desk phone isn't possible because you work from multiple locations, we have USB security keys available, which looks like small flash drives.
-These will require a small one-time fee charged to your department (and your financial manager's approval).
-If you are interested in this option, please contact the IT Help Desk and we will get you more information.
+If a cell phone is not an option for your multifactor device, you can purchase a USB security key, which looks like a small flash drive.
 Please visit this page for more information on the USB security keys.

 Set Up Multifactor Authentication